MetOffice/simulation-systems/source/Development/testing.rst

 .. _github_testing:

-With the move to git and github, the test suites of the Simulation Systems repositories will no longer use the rose-stem infrastructure, instead becoming purely Cylc workflows.
+With the move to git and GitHub, the test suites of the Simulation Systems repositories will no longer use the rose-stem infrastructure, instead becoming purely Cylc workflows.
 The only impact on the end user will be a change to the commands required to launch the test suite.
 The contents of the test suite and